 5. Local currency – as I mentioned above, you’ll likely have to spend a few extra dollars to shower and enter Avaroa National Park.
 Make sure you visit the ATM before starting the tour.

-6. Extra water – though tours do provide water, it’s often only offered at lunch and dinner.
+6. Extra water – tours provide water; it’s often only offered at lunch and dinner.
 I recommend bringing a bit extra with you to make it easier to stay hydrated.

 More Photos from our Salt Flats Tour